Hautapu Substation Project

 June 2024

 This month, we’ve been undertaking an ‘electrical tender’ process.
-We met with five potential contractors at the Hautapu site, along with Livingstone, who are our on-site civil engineers.
+We met with five potential contractors at the Hautapu site, along with Livingstone Building.

-Our team gathers at our designated safe zone each morning for a quick pre-start safety meeting, ensuring everyone is informed and ready for a productive day.
+Our team gathers at our designated safe zone each morning for a pre-start safety meeting, ensuring everyone is informed and ready for a productive day of mahi.

 We’ve set up metered and portable lifeguards for temporary buildings on-site.
 We also needed to provide safe and reliable electricity for all our tools and equipment.

-This is a highly hazardous area, so the construction zone is equipped with a detailed hazard board to keep everyone safe and informed
+This is an extremely hazardous area, so the construction zone is equipped with a detailed hazard board to keep everyone safe and informed

-Here’s a shot of the switch room building foundation with footings, just before concrete was poured at the end of June.
+Here’s a shot of the switch room building foundation with footings, just before concrete was poured at the end of the month.

 Here is the Transpower oil containment tank for safely containing transformer leaks and spills.

-There’s a lot going on in this photo.
+A lot is going on in this photo.
 From left to right, you can see the Transpower surge arrestor foundation pad, Transpower earth switch foundation pad and Transpower capacitor voltage transformers.
-In front, you can see Transpower’s A/frame gantry tower foundations, which will support the overhead 220,000-volt (220kV) Lines.
+Infront, is the Transpower’s A/frame gantry tower foundations, which will support the overhead 220,000-volt (220kV) Lines.

 September 2023